luigiDB/SalesTaxes/README.md

 * For the sake of simplicity I only used unchecked exceptions to show where the defensive checks should be put in place.

 ## UML
-A UML representation of the classes used in his project can be found [here](docResources/architecture.png?raw=true "architecture").
+A UML representation of the classes used in this project can be found [here](docResources/architecture.png?raw=true "architecture").